 When you submit an article, please indicate if your article has been submitted to more than one publication.
-We will endeavor to acknowledge receipt of your article within one day after receipt, either directly or via Expresso’s acknowledgement process.
 Please inform us if your submission is accepted for publication elsewhere.

 The Oklahoma Law Review does not review outside material from currently-enrolled J.D. students, except in rare cases when the student has a career background particularly relevant to the subject of the article.